 Malaria is a substantial global health risk estimated to have had 219 million cases in 87 countries and caused 435,000 deaths in 2017 alone.
 In 2017, a total of US$3.1 billion was invested in malaria control and elimination activities.
 The direct cost associated with malaria (such as medical treatment, illness and fatalities) has been estimated at approximately US$12 billion annually in Africa alone.

 The emergence of the Zika virus and re-emergence of dengue fever are also problematic.
 Many current insecticides have proven to be ineffective in combating the spread of these diseases, suggesting new solutions are required to overcome growing insecticide resistance.

 As of April 2016, 42 countries reported their first outbreak of the Zika virus.
 The United Nations Development Program estimated that the spread of the Zika virus to Latin America and the Caribbean alone will cost between US$7-18 billion for 2015 to 2017, and no solution currently exists.

 The numbers presented here illustrate the size of the problems that Bio-Gene is targeting.
-These diseases are a part of a growing global issue, represent a significant threat to human health, and have enormous negative impact on economic and social life despite considerable national and international control efforts.
+These diseases are a part of a growing global issue and represent a significant threat to human health.
+They have enormous negative impact on economic and social life despite considerable national and international control efforts.
 There is demand for control products with improved efficacy over existing products that block resistance mechanisms across a range of disease vectors.